10 Way Your Pharmacy Can Make You Healthier

 5. Diabetes Classes

-One of the most prevalent diseases in the United States, diabetes affects 25 million Americans.
-At your pharmacy, you can receive diabetes management and education, medication counseling, blood-glucose meter training and glucose testing.
+Diabetes is a common, chronic condition.
+At your pharmacy you can receive diabetes management education, medication counseling, blood‑glucose meter training and glucose testing.

 6. Vaccinations

-You may be familiar with the flu shot given at your pharmacy.
-However, you can also receive other vaccinations such as:
+You may be familiar with the flu shot at your pharmacy.
+You can also receive other vaccinations such as:

 • Gardasil (HPV vaccine)